Xx-COBA-xX/pockaw/README.md

 * **Offline-first**: Your data is always accessible, even offline.
 Connect only when you want to sync across devices.
 * **Security focused**: For offline use, you are in charge of your own data.

-#### 🎉 Signature Feature
+> **Signature Feature**

-* **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding gifts, new house furniture, to wishlist shopping.
+> **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding gifts, new house furniture, to wishlist shopping.

 > \* Coming soon